blogic-cz/widget-examles/README.md

 - ✅ Mode switching between different configurations using `chatWidgetInstance.init()`
 - ✅ Context management examples
 - ✅ All available API commands with visual feedback using `chatWidgetInstance.processCommand()`
-- ✅ Event listeners (e.g., `chatWidgetInstance.addEventListener(...)`)
+- ✅ Event listeners for all events including `conversationUpdate` (e.g., `chatWidgetInstance.addEventListener(...)`)
-- ✅ Real-time status monitoring
+- ✅ Real-time status monitoring with visual feedback for message streaming
+- ✅ Demonstration of conversation event handling patterns

 **Just open `demo.test.html` in your browser** - it connects to the live widget and demonstrates all features based on the manual instantiation pattern.